-Example: The police suspect you of selling marijuana.
+Example: The police suspect you of selling marijuana without a license.
 They send a teenage informant to your home late at night, who pleads with you to sell him a dime.
 He says he needs it for his brother, who is suffering from cancer.
 So you give him a small amount of weed.
 The police then move in and arrest you.

 The police tactic probably runs afoul of California’s entrapment laws.
 This may be a basis to get the whole case dismissed.

 For more information about California's marijuana laws, or to discuss your case confidentially with one of our criminal defense attorneys, please don't hesitate to contact us at Shouse Law Group.
 Our California criminal law offices are located in and around Los Angeles, Orange County, San Diego, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.